Ice: Friction properties

+Ice is "slippery" because it has a low coefficient of friction.
+This subject was first scientifically investigated in the 19th century.
+The preferred explanation at the time was "pressure melting" – i.e. the blade of an ice skate, upon exerting pressure on the ice, would melt a thin layer, providing sufficient lubrication for the blade to glide across the ice.
+Yet, research in 1939 by Frank P. Bowden and T. P. Hughes found that skaters would experience a lot more friction than they actually do if it were the only explanation.
+Further, the optimum temperature for figure skating is -5.5 C and −9 C for ice hockey; yet, according to pressure melting theory, skating below −4 C would be outright impossible.
+Instead, Bowden and Hughes argued that heating and melting of the ice layer is caused by friction.
+However, this theory does not sufficiently explain why ice is slippery when standing still even at below-zero temperatures.

-A second theory describing the coefficient of friction of ice suggested that ice molecules at the interface cannot properly bond with the molecules of the mass of ice beneath (and thus are free to move like molecules of liquid water).
+Subsequent research suggested that ice molecules at the interface cannot properly bond with the molecules of the mass of ice beneath (and thus are free to move like molecules of liquid water).
 These molecules remain in a semi-liquid state, providing lubrication regardless of pressure against the ice exerted by any object.
 However, the significance of this hypothesis is disputed by experiments showing a high coefficient of friction for ice using atomic force microscopy.

-A third theory is "friction heating", which suggests that friction of the material is the cause of the ice layer melting.
-However, this theory does not sufficiently explain why ice is slippery when standing still even at below-zero temperatures.

-A comprehensive theory of ice friction takes into account all the above-mentioned friction mechanisms.
-This model allows quantitative estimation of the friction coefficient of ice against various materials as a function of temperature and sliding speed.
-In typical conditions related to winter sports and tires of a vehicle on ice, melting of a thin ice layer due to the frictional heating is the primary reason for the slipperiness.
-The mechanism controlling the frictional properties of ice is still an active area of scientific study.
+Thus, the mechanism controlling the frictional properties of ice is still an active area of scientific study.
+A comprehensive theory of ice friction must take into account all of the aforementioned mechanisms to estimate friction coefficient of ice against various materials as a function of temperature and sliding speed.
+Research in 2014 suggests that frictional heating is the most important process under most typical conditions.

 Natural formation

 The term that collectively describes all of the parts of the Earth's surface where water is in frozen form is the cryosphere.
 Ice is an important component of the global climate, particularly in regard to the water cycle.
 Glaciers and snowpacks are an important storage mechanism for fresh water; over time, they may sublimate or melt.
 Snowmelt is an important source of seasonal fresh water.
 The World Meteorological Organization defines several kinds of ice depending on origin, size, shape, influence and so on.
-Clathrate hydrates are forms of ice that contain gas molecules trapped within its crystal lattice.
+Clathrate hydrates are forms of ice that contain gas molecules trapped within their crystal lattice.